Norway - specific travel advice

 For tours on the near continent, as far as Austria and Spain, tour-specific rail, bus, car and carshare travel advice has been prepared for each tour.

-The 2023 tours to the Jotenheim, Skarvheim and Isfjorden are not impossible by train but you will need to buy tickets from a variety of providers: Eurostar to get to Brussels or Amsterdam, then a through ticket with www.bahn.co.uk from Brussels to Gothenburg (or possibly Brussels to Hamburg and then with www.sj.se from Hamburg to Gothenburg), then a ticket with Norwegian bus and train operator www.vy.no from Gothenburg onwards into Norway.
-Isfjorden is close to Andalsnes station, about 6 hours from Oslo, and Skarvheim tour starts at Finse which is about 4 hours from Oslo on the line to Bergen.
+Isfjorden is close to Aandalsnes station, about 6 hours from Oslo, and Skarvheim tour starts at Finse which is about 4 hours from Oslo on the line to Bergen.
 The Jotenheim is easily reached by bus from Oslo.
-If you don't stop, the fastest journey time from London to Andalesnes is about 31 hours (on those days when the through Hamburg to Stockholm sleeper is running, which is not every day).
+If you don't stop, the fastest journey time from London to Aandalsnes is about 31 hours (on those days when the through Hamburg to Stockholm sleeper is running, which is not every day).
+For other tours in Norway (e.g. Narvik, Lofoten, Lyngen), various Eagles members have made a trip of it and travelled by train.

 If you want to try an overland trip then by car the Michelin routeplanner www.viamichelin.com is very helpful, and for train/ferry combinations try the Man in Seat 61 https://www.seat61.com/Norway.htm